-Participants in the case who are registered CM/ECF users will be served by the
+Participants in the case who are registered CM/ECF users will be served by the appellate CM/ECF system.

-I further certify that a courtesy copy was emailed to counsel for Respondents
+I further certify that a courtesy copy was emailed to counsel for Respondents simultaneously with the filing of the foregoing.

 A copy was also provided to the following: